dj-urg/digital-methods-coding-introduction/working-with-git.md

 - **Transparency**: Changes are tracked, so it's clear who made what changes and when.
 - **Professional Development**: Most professional software development relies on Git, so learning it prepares you for real-world projects.

-By following these steps, you can start working with the repository, contribute to the project, and collaborate with others effectively.
+By following these steps, you can start working with the repository, contribute to the project, and collaborate with others effectively using Visual Studio Code.